Matt-Hays/CS5302/README.md

 ### Necessary Packages - See requirements.txt
 If you have to install new packages, make sure you have activated the virtual environment as described above.
 Once activated, `pip install NEWPACKAGE`.
 Make sure you updated requirements.txt via `pip freeze > requirements.txt`.

+## Flask
+In order to launch the web app, you will need to enter `flask run` from within the virtual environment.
+Flask will attempt to connect to the database using the following credentials:
+* username: web
+* password: dbrules

 This repository is intended for us to work on the project together from a distance.

 If you have any questions or trouble pushing/pulling/forking the repo, please let someone know.